On 1 April 2023 Minimum Energy Efficiency Standards (MEES) will be extended to include all existing commercial tenancies.

 Commercial landlords should take action now!

-If you are a commercial landlord, now is the time to take action.
+If you are a commercial landlord, time is running out and you need to take action now.
 It would be prudent to undertake an EPC (Energy Performance Certificate) audit of your property portfolio to identify any shortcomings that need to be addressed between now and 1 April 2023.
 This should be carried out for both properties which are let and those which are intended to be let.

 Your questions answered…